 How Are Bonuses Taxed?

-Even though you cannot eliminate bonus tax withholding, it is helpful to understand how bonuses are taxed so that you know how much money to expect.
-Knowing how much bonus pay will arrive in your account can help with tax planning.
+Even though you cannot eliminate bonus tax withholding, it is helpful to understand how bonuses are taxed so you know how much to expect.
+Plus, knowing how much bonus pay will go into your bank account can help with tax planning.
 That might involve navigating tax changes and trying to offset income through tax deductions, credits, and exemptions.

 Sign up for Kiplinger’s Free E-Newsletters